florixak/UHCRun-Revamp/README.md

 UHCRevamp is highly configurable, allowing server administrators to fine-tune the gameplay experience.
 Configuration files can be found in the `plugins/UHCRevamp` directory after the first server restart.
 For detailed information on each configuration option, please refer to the `config.yml` file comments.

-## Commands
+## Commands and Permissions

 This plugin provides several commands to enhance the gameplay and administrative experience.
-Below is a list of available commands and their descriptions:
+Below is a list of available commands, their descriptions, and the required permissions:

 - `/uhcrun` (Aliases: `/urun`, `/uhcr`)
   - Description: Only for admins to setup the game.